William Adamson (Wisconsin politician): Biography

 William A. Adamson was born on May 5, 1834, in Kingston, Upper Canada.
-He emigrated to the United States with his parents in 1837, settling in Jefferson County, New York.
+He emigrated to the United States with his parents (William Adamson and Isabella Hope) in 1837, settling in Jefferson County, New York.
 He received a common school education until age 14, when he joined the crew of a ship.
 He spent the next decade in seafaring.
 He came to Wisconsin in 1856 and settled at Eldorado, in Fond du Lac County.

 He became associated with the Republican Party and, in 1879, he was elected assistant sergeant-at-arms of the Wisconsin State Assembly.
 That fall, he was elected to the Assembly from Fond du Lac County's 1st Assembly district.
 He served only one term and was not a candidate for re-election.
 He returned to the Assembly in the 1885–1886 session as assistant sergeant-at-arms, and was then elected sergeant-at-arms for the 1887–1888 session.

 He died March 1, 1907, at his home in Eldorado after an illness of several months.